Kishenji: Guerrilla life

-"Soft-spoken", "well-read", "IT-savvy", and able to communicate in at least six languages including English, Telugu, Bengali, Hindi, Santhali and Oriya, Kishenji was a cadre with extraordinary qualities.
-He was a "media-friendly" cadre and once described himself as a "soft-hearted person, willing to forgive".
+Kishenji was said to be able to communicate in at least six languages including English, Telugu, Bengali, Hindi, Santhali and Oriya, and was described as "soft-spoken", "well-read", and "IT-savvy", and "media-friendly".

 Clearly, he [Home Secretary of India] doesn't know the basics of our philosophy.
 To win a war, you need to know your enemy.
 Our position is diametrically opposite to China.
 I thought Chidambaram and Pillai were my competition, but never imagined I have such low-standard enemies.
 They are flashing swords in the air.
 Victory will be ours.

 He used several assumed names, including Murali, Pradip, Prahlad, and Vimal.
 From 1982 to 1986, he strengthened the movement in Andhra Pradesh as the state secretary of the Communist Party of India (Marxist-Leninist) People's War, and later-on lead the Dandakaranya unit of the outfit from 1986 to 1992.
 From 1992 to 2000, he worked in North East, and reportedly, successfully collaborated with the rebels operating in the region.

 After spending decades, in the Naxal belt of Maharashtra and Chhattisgarh, he relocated to West Bengal around 2000, to boost the armed struggle in the region.
 His influence rode high in the tribal hinterland of West Bengal, often known as Jungalmahal, that borders Jharkhand.
 He strengthened the ultra-leftist political party in West Bengal and rose as a momentous member of the Eastern Region Bureau of the party.
 He had played a crucial part in the merger of the People's War Group (PWG) with the Maoist Communist Centre of India (MCCI) in 2004, which resulted in the emergence of the Communist Party of India (Maoist); and he was the Central Military Commission member of the party since its formation.